Sh4peSh1fter/openshift_multi-cluster_management_the_gitops_way/cluster-config/infra-core_topics_structure_dilema.md

-# cluster-configs topics structure dilema
+# cluster-config topics structure dilema
 ## question
 what is the best way to split and structure the cluster configurations?